Are granny flats a good investment?

 Another potential con is that you will need council approval to build your granny flat.

 You may also be required to pay capital gains tax (CGT) if you rent out your granny flat to tenants and decide to sell.
-This is because it is technically an investment property, even though it may sit on your primary residences' property.
+Even though it may sit on your primary residence's property, it is technically an investment property.

 Tips for investing in a granny flat